 Quora lead gen forms come with big benefits.
 They’re minimally intrusive to consumers and straightforward to complete, which usually translates to a higher volume of leads.
 They also capitalize on Quora’s established brand image to communicate trust, which also does well to boost conversion.
 Before you jump in with both feet, however, their disadvantages should be considered:

-1. You neglect optimizing the post-click experience
+1. You neglect optimizing the post-click landing page

 Perhaps the biggest advantage of using Quora lead gen forms is that they are quick and easy for visitors to fill out.
 There’s very little friction between the click and conversion.